College Factual by our College Data Analytics Team

 How Much Does University of Providence Cost?

-The overall average net price of University of Providence is $22,750.
+The average net price of Previously known as the University of Great Falls (prior to July 2018) is $16,772.
 The affordability of the school largely depends on your financial need since net price varies by income group.
-See the table below for the net price for different income groups.
+See the table below for the net price for different income groups.### Net Price by Income Group for Previously known as the University of Great Falls (prior to July 2018)

 $48,296 Avg Salary of Grads